 - Conditions & Treatments

 Dr. Raymond Raven is a Board Certified Orthopaedic Surgeon with subspecialty fellowship training in Hand & Upper Extremity Surgery.
-He has a Certificate of Added Qualifications (CAQ) in both Surgery of the Hand and Orthopaedic Sports Medicine – one of only two surgeons in California with this distinction.
-Dr. Raven is the Managing Partner and CEO of Orthopaedic Surgery Specialists, where his practice focuses on the management of musculoskeletal and neurovascular conditions of the shoulder, elbow, wrist and hand in children and adults.
+He has a Certificate of Added Qualifications (CAQ) in both Surgery of the Hand and Orthopaedic Sports Medicine – one of only a few surgeons in California with this distinction.
+Dr. Raven is the Managing Partner and CEO of Orthopaedic Surgery Specialists where he has the privilege and challenge of overseeing the quality of health care delivery for more than 60,000 patient-encounters each year in the group’s clinic, rehabilitation center and ambulatory surgical centers.
+Dr. Raven’s clinical practice focuses on the management of musculoskeletal and neurovascular conditions of the shoulder, elbow, wrist and hand in children and adults.

 Dr. Raven is a fellow of the American Academy of Orthopaedic Surgeons (AAOS) and an active member of both the American Society for Surgery of the Hand (ASSH) and the American Association for Hand Surgery (AAHS).
-He currently serves on several committees for the ASSH and was chosen as one of the “Young Leaders” in Hand Surgery.
-Dr. Raven has published clinical research in peer-reviewed journals and presented at national meetings.
-He has designed proprietary orthopaedic devices used internationally for the treatment of hand and wrist fractures.
-Dr. Raven stays up to date on the latest research and orthopaedic breakthroughs by attending several professional conferences and lectures each year.
+He currently serves on committees for these Societies and was chosen as one of the “Young Leaders” in Hand Surgery.
+Dr. Raven is currently on the board of directors for the California Orthopaedic Association and has served on the California Medical Association House of Delegates.
+Dr. Raven has published clinical research in peer-reviewed journals and has designed proprietary orthopaedic devices used internationally for the treatment of hand and wrist fractures.
+Dr. Raven stays up to date on the latest research and orthopaedic breakthroughs by attending several professional conferences and lectures each year, where he often lectures.

 S.O.F.C.O.T.
 International Traveling Fellowship